strvcom/nestjs-dataloader/readme.md

 A Factory is responsible for creating new instances of Dataloader.
 Each factory creates only one type of Dataloader so for each relation you will need to define a Factory.
 You define a Factory by subclassing the provided `DataloaderFactory` and implemneting `load()` and `id()` methods on it, at minimum.

 > ⚠️ Each `DataloaderFactory` implementation must be added to your module's `providers: []` and `exports: []` sections in order to make it available to other parts of your application.

+> Each Factory can be considered global in the dependency graph, you do not need to import the module that provides the Factory in order to use it elsewhere in your application.

 ```ts
 // AuthorBooksLoader.factory.ts